Performance opportunities at USC Kaufman

 Alongside notable companies

 Special, one-time performances also come up when major companies visit USC Kaufman.
 BFA students have performed with Hubbard Street II at the USC Fisher Museum of Art as part of Lita Albequerque’s 20/20: Accelerando installation.
 They have also performed Martha Graham’s work in a program with the Martha Graham Dance Company at Bovard Auditorium through USC Visions and Voices.

-This year will be USC Kaufman’s third year sending students to Gala de Danza in Los Cabos, Mexico.
-At the event, students perform repertory and commissioned works alongside seasoned professionals.
-BFA student Jakevis Thomason (BFA ’20) will present his own original work at the gala for the first time this year.
+Last year, USC Kaufman students, faculty and staff traveled to Los Cabos, Mexico for Gala de Danza.
+At the event, students performed repertory and commissioned works alongside seasoned professionals.
+BFA student Jakevis Thomason (BFA ’20) presented his own original work at the gala as well.
 BFA students have also traveled to Japan to perform at the USC Global Conference, as well as to New York to perform at The Joyce Theater.